 - Content decay – This is the term used to describe posts as they get older and newer material will start taking over.
 I will explain how to overcome this in my next post.

 - Duplicate content – Once a post has been published don’t use it again unless you do a significant rewrite.

 - Keyword tags – You will probably see the option to add tags to a new post in WordPress – Google ignores them

-- Volume of content – Google no longer cares about the volume of content you produce, it’s tripping over the stuff.
+- The volume of content – Google no longer cares about the volume of content you produce, it’s tripping over the stuff thanks to ChatGPT.
 It wants quality content.

-As I have mentioned, there are in the region of 200 ranking factors that Google uses.
+There are hundreds of ranking factors that Google uses.

 Nobody outside of Google knows the exact amount or the rating/weight that Google ascribes to each one.

 They don’t share that information because it would lead to people gaming the system rather than trying to supply quality information.